seanyboy1/bat-belt/README.md

 ## Running the tests

 I have provided tests for all of the Alfred exercises.
-To run them, first `npm install` in the root of the project director.
-Then run `npm test` to run the tests.
+First clone the repo so you have all the files locally.
+Then run `npm install` in the root of the project directory to install all dependencies.
+Finally, to run the tests, run `npm test`.

 Try to make all the tests pass!